 In March 2007 the Board of Directors approved the expansion of the South Hampton Penhex unit.
-The total cost of the project will be approximately \$12.0 million and the capacity will be increased from 3,000 barrels per day to approximately 6,000 barrels per day.
+The capacity was to be increased from 3,000 barrels per day to approximately 6,000 barrels per day.
 The Company immediately began acquiring equipment and ordering items, such as instrumentation, pumps, and compressors which require a long lead time for delivery.
-The project consists of an additional fractionation train identical to the current design, and will also entail the expansion of the Aromax, reformer, and Cyclo-pentane units to support the increased volumes.
+The project consists of an additional fractionation train identical to the current design, and also entailed the expansion of the Aromax, reformer, and Cyclo-pentane units to support the increased volumes.
 Construction work began in the fall of 2007, with the initial focus being the infrastructure required to support the increased operation, such as pipe racks, electrical capacity increases, fire water line extensions, water well modifications, etc. The final permit to construct was received from the TCEQ on February 28, 2008, and foundation work for the primary equipment started on that date.
-Final completion is expected to be towards the end of the second quarter of 2008, which is approximately two months later than originally projected due to delays in the permitting process.
+Final completion was in September 2008 and the new unit was in total operation in October 2008.
+The final cost of the expansion was approximately \$18.0 million and trial runs in October of 2008 set the new capacity at 3,700 barrels per day in addition to the 3,000 barrels per day with existing equipment.
 For additional information see Note 7 to the Consolidated Financial Statements.

 South Hampton, in support of the petrochemical operation, owns approximately 69 storage tanks with total capacity approaching 225,000 barrels, and 106 acres of land at the plant site, 55 acres of which are developed.
-South Hampton also owns a truck and railroad loading terminal consisting of storage tanks, four rail spurs, and truck and tank car loading facilities on approximately 53 acres, of which 13 acres are developed.
+South Hampton also owns a truck and railroad loading terminal consisting of storage tanks, four rail spurs, and truck and tank car loading facilities on approximately 53 acres of which 13 acres are developed.